SilverCodeC/SilverSniperSpotifySongDownloader-ServerEdition/README.md

 # SilverSniperSpotifySongDownloader-ServerEdition

-The SSSSD was made to download songs and that, the setup.py may have problems sometimes, but it overall works
+The SSSSD was made to download songs and that, the setup.py may have problems sometimes, but it overall works You need to create a spotify app https://developer.spotify.com/ .

 # It supports
 - Single Tracks